-During an infectious disease outbreak, It is critical that employees do not report to work while they are ill with a potentially infectious disease and/or experiencing the following symptoms: Examples may include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
+It is critical that employees do not report to work while they are ill with a potentially infectious disease and/or experiencing the following symptoms: Examples may include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
 Employees who have been diagnoses with an infectious disease or are experiencing symptoms of such should consult with their supervisor or Human Resources regarding when it is safe to return to work.
-Currently, the Centers for Disease Control and Prevention recommends that people with an infectious illness such as the flu remain at home until at least 24 hours after they are free of fever (100 degrees F or 37.8 degrees C) or signs of a fever without the use of fever reducing medications.
-Employees who report to work while ill with a potentially infectious disease will be sent home immediately. in accordance with these health guidelines.
+Employees who report to work while ill with a potentially infectious disease will be sent home immediately.